saaaad8/NodeJs-Calculator/readme.md

 added the webhook

-finally th pipeline is working
+finally the pipeline is working